dodo5575/Acalert/README.md

 ![Image of pipeline](figs/pipe.png)

-I build the following pipeline.
+So, I build the following pipeline.
 I have randomly generated data stream containing user id, time, and acceleration, simulating the data from users’ device.
 I used an ingestion engine, kafka, to receive the data stream.
 Next, I use spark streaming to consume the data from kafka and perform the data processing.
 It does two tasks.
 One is calculating the window-average and window-standard-deviation for each user and each window.
 The other is taking the original data from each user and each window, compare them to the window-average and window-standard-deviation.
 Then, based on given criteria, flag a record as normal or anomaly.
 All of the data will then be written into the cassandra database, including window-average and window-standard-deviation.
 Then, a table which only contain the current status of each user is saved in a rethinkDB database.
 The reason to use a separate rethinkDB database is that, if there is any change in the status table, instead of doing a potentially time-consuming query, rethinkDB will automatically push the real-time update to the dashboard.